TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Color/Index.rst

    :php:`renderType=colorpicker` of TCA type :php:`input`.

-The TCA type :php:`color` should be used to render a JavaScript based color-picker.
+The TCA type :php:`color` should be used to render a JavaScript-based color picker.

 Examples
 ========